bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+forEach does not return a new array and .map does
+/////////////

 2. Explain the difference between a callback and a higher order function.

+A higher order function receives a callback function as an argument and the callback function is passed through the higher order function as an argument
+/////////////
 3. What is closure?

+Closure is the process of having access to a parent function even after it is closed by accessing private variables.
+////////////

 4. Describe the four rules of the 'this' keyword.

+If you log (log(this)) in the global space it will retreive all the data from the browser window.
+This is referred to as "Window/Global Object Binding"

+When you call a function with a "this" followed by a dot (this.exmaple) the object to the left of the dot is "this".
+This is referred to as "Implicit Binding".

+You can call a specific instance in your binded object by using "this" followed by the name of the instance.

+Explicit Binding is a way to call a function with user specified arguments
+///////////

 5. Why do we need super() in an extended class?

+We use super() to call a parent class's constructor
+///////////

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.